Health & Wellness » COVID-19 Information

 Covid Positive Reporting Form - Google Forms

-Returning to Campus After COVID:
+Students Returning to Campus After COVID:

 • You may return once fever free for 24 hours.
-It is recommended to quarantine for 5-days and to return on day 6, wearing a mask through day 10

-• discontinue wearing a mask with 2 negative Covid tests
+• wear a mask indoors/outdoors through day 10 OR discontinue wearing a mask with 2 negative Covid tests

 Thank you for helping to keep our Mater Dei community safe.